sigstore/root-signing/KEYHOLDER.md

 **Keyholders** should remove their hardware token.

 1.5.
-After all keys are merged, **the conductor** should initialize the TUF repository and add the targets file (including delegations).
-From this directory:
+After all new keys are added, **the conductor** should initialize the TUF repository and add the targets file (including delegations).
+From this directory, invoke the script with any keys root keys to revoke as argument:
 ```
-./scripts/step-1.5.sh
+./scripts/step-1.5.sh ${KEY_TO_REMOVE}
 TUF repository initialized at  $REPO
 Created target file at  $REPO/staged/targets/$TARGET
 ```